mlcommons/ck/README.md

 Git services (such as GITHUB or BitBucket).

-Such unification can help researchers assemble experimental setups from shared components as LEGO(TM) while automating, preserving, distributing, crowdsourcing and reproducing their experiments.
+Such unification can help researchers assemble experimental setups (workflows, pipelines, etc) from shared components just as LEGO(TM) to quickly prototype ideas while automating, preserving, distributing, crowdsourcing and reproducing experiments.

 Furthermore, CK simplifies connection of unified experiments to powerful predictive analytics tools such as scikit-learn